mdn/translated-content/files/zh-cn/mozilla/add-ons/webextensions/api/captiveportal/onstatechanged/index.md

 ### Parameters

-- `callback`
+- `listener`

-  - : Function that is called when this event occurs.
-The function is passed the following arguments:
+  - : The function called when this event occurs.
+The function is passed this argument:

     - `details`
       - : `string` The captive portal state, being one of `unknown`, `not_captive`, `unlocked_portal`, or `locked_portal`.